I have decided…

 B. I do not want to have prenatal screening but rather diagnostic testing, now what?

 Your access to diagnostic testing will vary depending on where you live.
 If you, or in the case of a donor, the egg, will be 40 years or older at the time of birth you will likely have the option to choose diagnostic testing without prenatal screening.
 Talk to your health care provider about next steps.
-See page 15 for more on diagnostic testing, and for more on available genetic tests see Additional Resources.

 C. I do want to have prenatal screening, now what?